How to get great references for doctor jobs

-If you want to apply for any doctor jobs, you’re going to have to get references.
+If you want to apply for any doctor jobs, you’re going to have to get references that interviewers can call after a successful interview.
 We know that some doctors get a bit worried about doing this, specifically for locuming, as they’re worried what the consultant might think.
 Here are a few tips to help the process go a little more smoothly.

 Selecting your referees should be a well-thought-out task.
 When deciding on the right people make sure to look for evidence from their previous interactions with you; reports, assessments that would suggest what sort of doctor reference they would give.
 As silly as it sounds, they also need to be someone who is contactable, you’d be surprised at how many referees are provided that don’t answer calls.